+Title:

-Title: Comments on 'Percutaneous endoscopic colostomy to treat recurrent sigmoid volvulus in an almost centenary patient' Authors: Sabri Selcuk Atamanalp DOI: 10.17235/reed.2021.7868/2021 Link: PubMed (Epub ahead of print) Please cite this article as:
+Comments on 'Percutaneous endoscopic colostomy to treat recurrent sigmoid volvulus in an almost centenary patient' Authors:

+Sabri Selcuk Atamanalp

+DOI: 10.17235/reed.2021.7868/2021 Link: PubMed (Epub ahead of print)

+Please cite this article as:

 Atamanalp Sabri Selcuk.
 Comments on 'Percutaneous endoscopic colostomy to treat recurrent sigmoid volvulus in an almost centenary patient'.
 Rev Esp Enferm Dig 2021. doi: 10.17235/reed.2021.7868/2021.

 This is a PDF file of an unedited manuscript that has been accepted for publication.
 As a service to our customers we are providing this early version of the manuscript.
 The manuscript will undergo copyediting, typesetting, and review of the resulting proof before it is published in its final form.
 Please note that during the production process errors may be discovered which could affect the content, and all legal disclaimers that apply to the journal pertain.

-CC 7868 Comments on 'Percutaneous endoscopic colostomy to treat recurrent sigmoid volvulus in an almost centenary patient' Sabri Selcuk Atamanalp Department of General Surgery.
+FERMEDADES DIGEST Spanish Journal of Gastroenterology CC 7868 Comments on 'Percutaneous endoscopic colostomy to treat recurrent sigmoid volvulus in an almost centenary patient' Sabri Selcuk Atamanalp (ORCID: 0000-0003-2561-6461) Department of General Surgery.
 Faculty of Medicine.
-Atatürk Üniversitesi.
-Erzurum, Turkey Correspondence: Sabri Selcuk Atamanalp e-mail: ssa@atauni.edu.tr Keywords: Sigmoid volvulus.
+Ataturk University.
+Erzurum, Turkey Correspondence: ssa@atauni.edu.tr Keywords:

+Sigmoid volvulus.
 Endoscopic decompression.
 Percutaneous endoscopic colostomy.

-Conflict of interest: the author declares no conflicts of interest.
+Disclosure: The author declares no conflict of interest.

 Dear Editor, I read with great interest the article titled 'Percutaneous endoscopic colostomy to treat recurrent sigmoid volvulus in an almost centenary patient' written by Segura et al. (1), who presented a recurrent sigmoid volvulus (SV) case treated with percutaneous endoscopic colostomy (PEC).
-SV is an uncommon disease worldwide, while it is relatively common in Eastern Anatolia, which is my practicing area.
-In the light of our comprehensive experience with SV, including 1,036 cases over a 54.5-year period (from June 1986 to January 2021), which is the largest single-center SV series in the world (2), I want to discuss the terminology, indications, and technique-related prognosis of PEC in SV.
-First, when PEC is used in the treatment of SV I prefer the 'colopexy' term instead of 'colostomy', as do other authors (3).
-Although PEC is technically a stoma procedure due to the use of a stoma apparatus in most cases, as was in the authors' practice, its main purpose is not a 'stoma' but a 'pexy' in SV.
+SV is an uncommon disease worldwide, while it is relatively common in Eastern Anatolia, my practicing area.
+In the light of our comprehensive experience with SV including 1,036 cases over a 54.5-year period (from June 1986 to January 2021), which is the largest single-center SV series over the world (2), I want to discuss the terminology, indications, and technique-related prognosis of PEC in SV.

+First, when PEC is used in the treatment of SV, I prefer 'colopexy' term instead of 'colostomy', such as some authors (3).
+Although PEC is technically a stoma procedure due to the usage of stoma apparatus in most cases, as was in the authors' practice, its main purpose is not a 'stoma', but a 'pexy', in SV.